rydmike/flex_color_picker/README.md

 > The above `onSelectFocus` property is used to inform the `ColorIndicator` that we do not want it to keep focus
 > when we select and click on it in desktop and Web applications.
 On those platforms it gets focus when we
 > click on it to open the dialog from it.
 If it keeps focus while the dialog is open and after the dialog is closed,
 > the active focus overlay color will distort its actual color a bit.
-In that case we cannot observe the selected
+In that case, we cannot observe the selected
-> color until we un-focus it.
-We don't want that, this property addresses this issues by automatically un-focusing
+> color until we unfocus it.
+We don't want that, this property addresses this issue, by automatically unfocusing
 > it after we clicked on it.

 Next we create a method to show a `ColorPicker` with the built-in `colorPickerDialog` dialog method.